ELAM (Cyprus)

-The National People's Front (Εθνικό Λαϊκό Μέτωπο, ΕΛΑΜ, Ethniko Laiko Metopo, ELAM) is a far-right and ultranationalist political party in Cyprus that was founded in 2008.
-It has been described as neo-fascist or neo-Nazi, although these descriptions are denied by the party.
-It describes its ideology as "popular and social nationalism".
+The National People's Front (Εθνικό Λαϊκό Μέτωπο, ΕΛΑΜ, ELAM) is a Cypriot political party with a far-right ultranationalist, neo-fascist, and neo-Nazi ideology.
 As of May 2011, it has been approved as a legal political party.

+It is listed as a terrorist organization by Northern Cyprus.

 History

 2008–2019

 Prior to the official formation of the National Popular Front, the organisation existed under the name "Golden Dawn: Cypriot Kernel".
 The kernel was established in late 2000, and was led by the current ELAM president Christos Christou, who was an active member of the Golden Dawn political party in Greece.
 The kernel attempted to register as a political party with the same name, but the name was rejected by the state's authorities, resulting in the use of the name "National Popular Front" as an alternative.

 In 2019, the party submitted a bill seeking to impose a ban on all Muslim headgear in public spaces, including schools.